thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 - The Content-Type is application/private-token-arbitrary-batch-request as registered with IANA.

-If this condition is not met, the Issuer MUST return an HTTP 400 error to the client.
+If this condition is not met, the Issuer MUST return an HTTP 422 (Unprocessable Content) error to the client.

 The Issuer then tries to deserialize the first 2 bytes of the i-th element of BatchTokenRequest.token_requests.
-If this is not a token type registered with IANA, the Issuer MUST return an HTTP 400 error to the client.
+If this is not a token type registered with IANA, the Issuer MUST return an HTTP 422 (Unprocessable Content) error to the client.
 The issuer creates a BatchTokenResponse structured as follows:

 ~~~tls
 struct {